PlesaLab/DHFR/README.md

 This GitHub repository hosts R Markdown (RMD) files and links to the rendered code for reproducing the data analysis in the following preprint:

-Romanowicz KJ, Resnick C, Hinton SR, and Plesa C. (2025) ***Exploring Antibiotic Resistance in Diverse Homologs of the Dihydrofolate Reductase Protein Family through Broad Mutational Scanning.*** [bioRxiv]().
+Romanowicz KJ, Resnick C, Hinton SR, and Plesa C. (2025) Exploring antibiotic resistance in diverse homologs of the dihydrofolate reductase protein family through broad mutational scanning. ***bioRxiv***. []().

 **Links to Rendered Code:**